rsnitsch/py3createtorrent/docs/source/user.rst

       -n NAME, --name NAME  Set the name of the torrent.
 This changes the filename for single file torrents or the root directory name for multi-file torrents.
                             [default: <basename of target>]
+      --threads THREADS     Set the maximum number of threads to use for hashing pieces. py3createtorrent will never use more threads than there are CPU cores.
+                            [default: 4]
       --md5                 Include MD5 hashes in torrent file.
       --config CONFIG       Specify location of config file.
                             [default: <home directiory>/.py3createtorrent.cfg]